bentpetersendk/mjolnir_ucph/docs/source/disruptions.rst

 Disruptions
 =====

 Scheduled and unscheduled disruptions.
-CLick on the card for more details:
+Click on the card for more details:

 .. raw:: html